More Than 65 Dead After Fire Engulfs Train In Pakistan

 As the death toll escalated, the military was dispatched to assist rescue efforts, local media Dawn News reported.

-Pakistan's railways minister, Sheikh Rashid, told local media that the accident occurred when two gas stoves blew up as people were cooking breakfast in a carriage.
-He said most deaths occurred from people jumping off the train.
+Pakistan's railways minister, Sheikh Rashid, told local media that the accident occurred when two gas stoves blew up as people were cooking breakfast in a carriage, and he said most deaths occurred from people jumping from the train.

-It was not immediately possible to reconcile Rashid's claims with those of his own officials, who referred to a single cooking stove causing the fire.
+It was not immediately possible to reconcile Rashid's account with those of his own officials, who referred to a single cooking stove causing the fire.

 It is common for poor passengers to ignore rules and bring their small gas stoves aboard to cook meals.
 Some passengers must have "hidden the gas cylinder in their clothes" while boarding the train, a Pakistan Railways official told DawnNewsTV.

-Pakistan's Prime Minister Imran Khan expressed his condolences to the victims' families and said he had "ordered an immediate inquiry" into the accident.
+Pakistan's Prime Minister Imran Khan expressed his condolences to the victims' families and said he had "ordered an immediate inquiry."

 Deeply saddened by the terrible tragedy of the Tezgam train.
 My condolences go to the victims' families & prayers for the speedy recovery of the injured.
 I have ordered an immediate inquiry to be completed on an urgent basis.— Imran Khan (@ImranKhanPTI) October 31, 2019